Privacy Policy

 • information that identifies you (for example, name, address, contact information, date of birth, tax file number);

-• financial and investment information which may include your bank account details, , income, creditworthiness and investor records;
+• financial and investment information which may include your bank account details, income, creditworthiness and investment records;

-• information about you such as your nationality and verification of identity documentation such as passport/ visa, driver’s licence and proof of residency documentation
+• information about you such as your nationality and tax information and verification of identity documentation such as passport/visa, driver’s licence and proof of residency documentation

-• details of your employment history, performance and related information provided as part of our on-boarding and recruitment processes;
+• details of your employment history, performance, credit-worthiness, criminal history and related information provided as part of our on-boarding and recruitment processes;

 If we receive personal information about you that we did not ask for, from someone other than you, your representatives or our agents, and we determine that we could have collected this information from you had we asked for it, we will notify you, as soon as is practicable, that we have received your personal information in this way.
 If we could not have collected this personal information or if you request, we will lawfully de-identify or destroy that personal information.

 • where you have given express consent to us to do so and the information is reasonably necessary for us to carry out our functions or activities.
-An example of this is health information that may be collected by us as a result of visitor or employee screening to prevent and/or manage the risk of COVID-19;
+An example of this is health information that may be collected by us as a result of visitor or employee screening to prevent and/or manage the risk of any illness such as COVID-19 or other pandemic declared by local governments or authorities;

 • where you visit one of the properties we manage where we utilise surveillance systems for security, loss prevention and incident investigation purposes;